 Yoga has long been known as an effective way to both heal the body and calm the mind, but many people are put off by its reputation as "hardcore" or intimidating.
 We want to change that.

-That's why we created Lotus Theory Gentle Yoga.
-This program is designed to help you gradually move into a more active lifestyle.
+That's why we created Lotus Theory Somatic Yoga.
+This program is designed to support you in cultivating a loving relationship with your mind and body.

 The low-impact nature of this program means that anyone can join in.
 It's ideal for beginners who are looking to ease into their practice or those looking to incorporate yoga into their lives without jumping right into a full-on studio class.
 And because we incorporate meditation into movements throughout the class, you'll be able to engage both your mind and body at once.